zmkfirmware/zmk/app/boards/shields/helix/README.md

 * 'KANA' and 'EISUU' input is currently utilized under the 'LANG1' and 'LANG2' keycodes respectively.

 ________

-<p>Thanks to Nicell, KemoNine, PeteJohanson, TJ "Chormbo The Great", Joelspadin/Rinh, Wofiel, Okke, Innovaker,<br>
-and the rest of the ZMK contributors for their support in constructing this shield.
-I appreciate your assistance greatly.<br>
+Thanks to Nicell, KemoNine, petejohanson, TJ "Chormbo The Great", joelspadin/Rinh, Wofiel, Okke, innovaker, and the rest of the ZMK contributors for their support in constructing this shield.
+I appreciate your assistance greatly.
 This has been a valuable learning experience for me.
-May this contribution serve the community well.</p>
+May this contribution serve the community well.